 CPA differs from direct debit because it gives the company being paid the ability to withdraw money from your account whenever it wishes, and to take payments of different amounts without consulting you.
 Most payday loan companies will use a CPA to collect your repayments, however you can cancel this at any point by either consulting with your provider or your bank.

-What are the eligibility requirements?
+What were the eligibility requirements?

-18 years or older
+- 18 years or older

-Hold a UK bank or building society account with a valid debit card
+- Hold a UK bank or building society account with a valid debit card

-Have a working mobile phone & email address
+- Have a working mobile phone & email address

 Did you know?